Atlantic hurricane season 2017: What you should know

 What sort of hurricane season is expected?

-The National Oceanic and Atmospheric Association (NOAA) said in May that a more active season is possible.
+Before Harvey hit, the National Oceanic and Atmospheric Administration (NOAA) issued an updated outlook for the Atlantic hurricane season on Aug.
+9.

-The agency issued an update in August, saying that "Forecasters are now predicting a higher likelihood of an above-normal season, and they increased the predicted number of named storms and major hurricanes."
+“Forecasters are now predicting a higher likelihood of an above-normal season, and they increased the predicted number of named storms and major hurricanes,” the agency said.

-"The season," NOAA said, "has the potential to be extremely active, and could be the most active since 2010."
+"The season," it said, "has the potential to be extremely active, and could be the most active since 2010."

 How many storms are predicted?

-The August update predicted "a 60-percent chance of an above-normal season (compared to the May prediction of 45 percent chance), with 14-19 named storms (increased from the May predicted range of 11-17) and 2-5 major hurricanes (increased from the May predicted range of 2-4)."
+The August outlook expected 14 to 19 named storms and 2 to 5 major hurricanes for the season -- more than NOAA had earlier predicted.

+“A prediction for 5-9 hurricanes remains unchanged from the intial May outlook,” it said.

-Hurricanes have winds reaching 74mph or more, while major hurricanes have winds hitting 111mph or more, NOAA explained online.
+Hurricanes have winds reaching 74 mph or more, while major hurricanes have winds hitting 111 mph or more, the agency explained online.

 "An average season produces 12 named storms of which six become hurricanes, including three major hurricanes," according to the agency.